Code-Institute-Submissions/MSP-7/README.md

 ![stepone]()

-  - Scroll down to the GitHub Pages section, The latest GitHub version now maintains the GitHub Pages in a new page, click the "Check it out here!" page to be redirected.
+  - Scroll down to the GitHub Pages tab on the left side and select it

 ![steptwp]()